jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Preface
 - Foreword
 - Introduction
-- Chapter 1—Earth is Chessboard—Here Are The Rules of the Game
+- Chapter 1—Earth Is Chessboard: Here Are the Rules of the Game
-- Chapter 2—What Life Is—The Creator of Players
+- Chapter 2—What Life Is: The Creator of Players
-- Chapter 3—What Evolution Is—The Editor of Players
+- Chapter 3—What Evolution Is: The Editor of Players
 - Chapter 4—The History of Life's Evolution
-- Chapter 5—Our History From Trees to Fire
+- Chapter 5—Our History from Trees to Fire
 - Chapter 6—The History of Civilization
-- Chapter 7—The Ancients-Socrates Starts Self-Reflection
+- Chapter 7—The Ancients: Socrates Starts Self-Reflection
-- Chapter 8—The Moderns-Self-Refection Turns Scientific
+- Chapter 8—The Moderns: Self-Reflection Turns Scientific
-- Chapter 9—Techvolution—Earn Perpetual Prosperity by Removing Technological Camels from the Amazon
+- Chapter 9—Techvolution: Earn Perpetual Prosperity by Removing Technological Camels from the Amazon
-- Epilogue—The Next Books—Starting Starfleet
+- Epilogue—The Next Books: Starting Starfleet

 <!-- Chapters: Rough notes per each
 Chapter 1—The Rules of the Game—Where do we live?